What does it mean to be focused?

+To be focused, we first need to define what we’re talking about.
 According to Google, the word ‘focus’ is searched between one million and ten million times every single month.
 That makes it a very popular and desirable thing.
-While some of these searches are looking for a car – a Ford Focus, many other people do want to be focused and stay focused in their work and in their lives.
+While some of these searches are looking for a car – a Ford Focus, many other people do want to be focused and stay focused on their work and in their lives.

 A simple definition of focus is:

 A central point of activity, attention or attraction

 A practical example of setting your focus is using a camera to take a photo.
 In the good old days before computers took over cameras, you had to point the lens in the general direction of your object and twist it to sharpen the appearance of the image.
 Today, we just click the auto-focus button but the principle is the same: tune into what you want and tune out what you don’t.

 How to be focused in three easy steps

 The first step in how to be focused is to choose what to focus on.

 One of the best exercises I’ve seen for this comes from Greg McKeown’s fabulous book, Essentialism.
 And it’s summed up in a single diagram!

 (I rapped his book as Focus over at Book Rapper as a double issue with Gary Keller’s The One Thing.
 They’re a great read if you want to focus better and get more done in your life.)